Separation Anxiety In a Child

 · Give the caregiver some time alone with the child.
 Once you have said your goodbyes, leave the room and let the caregiver spend some time alone with the child.
 This will help the child feel more comfortable and secure with the caregiver.

 · Make sure that you and your child are both comfortable with the caregiver before leaving them alone together.
-If possible, invite the caregiver to your a few times so that your child can get to know them.
+If possible, invite the caregiver to your home a few times so that your child can get to know them.
 If you’re putting your child in a new daycare center, visit the facility a few times so that they can get to know the place and the staff.

 · For younger children, always keep your promises.
 Let her know that you’ll pick her up just after nap time, for example.
-This will help develop in the child that you’ll be back.
+This will help develop confidence in the child that you’ll be back.

 The way to ease your child into a new caregiver is to leave them for brief periods of time.
 This way, they can get used to the routine and be reassured that you will come back.
 Ask the caregiver to distract your child with toys or something else they’re interested in while you’re gone.

 Children can experience separation anxiety at different times in their lives.
-Some may carry these anxieties into the years of school, while others may begin to adjust during the toddler stage.
+Some may carry these anxieties into the early years of school, while others may begin to adjust during the toddler stage.
 If a child develops more troubling reactions, there may be a deeper cause for the anxiety.

 It’s important to find out as much as you can about separation anxiety in children and if you suspect a deeper problem, talk to your doctor.